dnjp/plan9-on-qemu/README.md

 ## Setup Git

-First, we need to obtain `git9`, a git implementation for Plan 9 by Ori Bernstein (orib).
+First, we need to obtain [git9](https://github.com/oridb/git9) a git implementation for Plan 9 by Ori Bernstein ([oridb](https://github.com/oridb)).
 We will do this in two parts.
 First, we'll get a bootstrap version which will give us the `git` command and then we will setup the git9 repository in a place that you can easily update it in the future.